apache/doris-website/versioned_docs/version-2.0/data-operate/update/unique-update-transaction.md

     );
 ```

-## Enable Sequence Column Support
+### Enabling Sequence Column Support

-If `function_column.sequence_col`  or  `function_column.sequence_type` is set when creating a new table, the new table will support sequence column.
-For a table that does not support sequence column, if you want to use this function, you can use the following statement: `ALTER TABLE example_db.my_table ENABLE FEATURE "SEQUENCE_LOAD" WITH PROPERTIES ("function_column.sequence_type" = "Date")` to enable.
+If `function_column.sequence_col` or `function_column.sequence_type` is set when creating a new table, the new table will support sequence columns.

+For a table that does not support sequence columns, if you want to use this feature, you can use the following statement: `ALTER TABLE example_db.my_table ENABLE FEATURE "SEQUENCE_LOAD" WITH PROPERTIES ("function_column.sequence_type" = "Date")` to enable it.

- If you are not sure whether a table supports sequence column, you can display hidden columns by setting a session variable `SET show_hidden_columns=true`, then use `desc tablename`, if there is a `__DORIS_SEQUENCE_COL__` column in the output, it is supported, if not, it is not supported .
+If you are unsure whether a table supports sequence columns, you can set a session variable to display hidden columns with `SET show_hidden_columns=true`, and then use `desc tablename`.
+If the output includes the `DORIS_SEQUENCE_COL` column, it means that the table supports sequence columns; otherwise, it does not.

-## Usage Examples
+### Usage Example

-Let's take the stream Load as an example to show how to use it
+Here is an example using Stream Load to demonstrate the usage:

-1. Create a table that supports sequence column.
+**1. Create a table with sequence col support**

-Create the test_table data table of the unique model and specify that the sequence column maps to the `modify_date` column in the table.
+Create a unique model `test_table` and specify the sequence column mapping to the `modify_date` column in the table.

 ```sql
 CREATE TABLE test.test_table